Huron–Manistee National Forests

 The Huron–Manistee National Forests are two separate national forests, the Huron National Forest and the Manistee National Forest, combined in 1945 for administration purposes and which comprise 978906 acre of public lands, including 5786 acre of wetlands, extending across the northern lower peninsula of Michigan.
-The Huron–Manistee National Forests provide recreation opportunities for visitors, habitat for fish and wildlife, and resources for local industry.
+The Huron–Manistee National Forests provide many benefits to the public, including clean air and water, recreational opportunities for visitors, habitat for fish and wildlife, and resources for local industry such as timber, minerals, and energy production.
+The Huron-Manistee National Forest is organized into four separate divisions.
+The Baldwin/White Cloud District is situated in the central region of the forest.
+The Manistee/Cadillac District lies in the northwest portion of the forest.
+The Huron and Tawas/Harrisville District is located on the eastern edge of the forest.
+The Milo District is positioned in the southern section of the Huron-Manistee National Forest.
 The headquarters for the forests is in Cadillac, Michigan.

 History

 The Huron National Forest was established in 1909 and the Manistee National Forest in 1938.
 In 1945, they were administratively combined, although they are not adjacent.
 Huron has about 44.8% of the combined area, whereas the larger Manistee has about 55.2%.

 The Huron National Forest is prone to frequent seasonal forest fires, due to ecological and geological factors including the domination of the jack pine in sections of the forests, the needles of which are extremely flammable, sandy soil composition as a result of glacial outwash plain geology of sections of the Huron National Forest, and jack pine barrens management practices to create nesting habitat for the Kirtland's warbler resulting in dense, young stands of jack pine that are extremely susceptible to crowning wildfires.

 In 2010, the Meridian Boundary Fire burned over 8500 acre in and near the Huron District of the Huron National Forest.
 The fire destroyed 13 homes, damaged two others, and destroyed or damaged 46 outbuildings.